karttur/AI4SH-db/_posts/2024/2024-03-15-ai4sh-db_moulder.markdown

 ./documents/slakes/SoilHealthTestResultsExport_YYYY-MM-DD_HH-MM_SS
 ```

-Each experiment generate csv files with the results and also the images used for the analysis:
+Each experiment generate a set of csv files with the results and also the images used for the analysis:
 ```
 |____ImageData.csv
 |____Sample_hdd_YYYY-MM-DD_hh-mm_ss